Bob Allison

+Early life

+Allison was born on July 11, 1934 in Raytown, Missouri to Robert and Frances (Witte) Allison, the oldest of three children.
+His father was a former semi-pro baseball catcher.
+He attended Raytown High School where he starred in football at quarterback and fullback, as well as in basketball and track.
+The school did not have a baseball team, and he played baseball in the Ban Johnson League, in the Kansas City, Missouri area.

+After graduating in 1952, he entered the University of Kansas on a football scholarship, and played baseball as well under coach Floyd Temple.
+He continued to play baseball in the Ban Johnson League in the summers of 1952-1954.
+He was scouted by a number of major league baseball teams, and in the fall of 1954 when he lost his eligibility to play sports because of his grades, decided to leave Kansas for professional baseball.

 Baseball career

 After leaving the University of Kansas at the age of 20, Allison was signed by the Senators as an amateur free agent before the start of the 1955 season.
 After signing, he was assigned to the Hagerstown Packets of the B-level Piedmont League where he hit only .256 in 122 games.
 The following year, he was promoted to the Charlotte Hornets in the single-A South Atlantic League.
+His roommate was Harmon Killebrew, future Senators and Twins teammate and a lifelong friend.

 Although he improved his power numbers, hitting 12 home runs and 6 triples, his batting average dipped to .233.
-Allison then spent 1957 and 1958 playing for the Chattanooga Lookouts of the AA Southern League and he raised batting average and slugging percentage to .307 and .446 respectively in 1958 (both highs in his minor league career).
-On September 16, 1958, Allison made his major league debut, batted lead-off, and got a single in four at-bats in a 5–1 loss to the Cleveland Indians.
+Allison then spent 1957 and 1958 playing for the Chattanooga Lookouts of the Double-A Southern League and he raised batting average and slugging percentage to .307 and .446 respectively in 1958 (both highs in his minor league career).
+On September 16, 1958, Allison made his major league debut, batting lead-off, and got a single in four at-bats in a 5–1 loss to the Cleveland Indians.